Introduction

 Examine Practical Applications of Solutions and Resolutions

 In practice, approaches are often employed in situations that require quick fixes or immediate responses.
 For example, consider a workplace disagreement where two employees have differing views on a project direction.
 A manager might step in to facilitate a meeting, clarifying roles and expectations.
-This method effectively addresses the immediate tension, yet it highlights the difference between solution versus resolution for the deeper issues that led to the dispute.
+This method effectively addresses the immediate tension, yet it highlights the difference between for the deeper issues that led to the dispute.

 - avoiding